GAMS-dev/gams.jl/README.md

 ```julia
 set_optimizer_attribute(model, "<solver_option_name>", <option_value>)
 ```
-Note that passing a solver option is only valid when exlicitly choosing a GAMS solver and not using the default.
+Note that passing a solver option is only valid when explicitly choosing a GAMS solver and not using the default.

 ### GAMS Names vs. JuMP Names